myworkflow/initializer/README.md

 Initializer
 ===========
-This is the starting point for my project.
+This is the starting point for my projects.
+Run ./start to get started...